 Matthew Pontifex lead a talk sharing a variety of research that his team has been doing, as well as some of the others, which again simply showed the value and support for exercise in terms of prevention and treatment.
 Exercise, physical activity, training, and sport/games are not only able to prevent a massive array of diseases, but it is a FACT that it can help treat so many of them too.
 From a variety of metabolic and diseases like cardiovascular diseases and diabetes, to mental health and cognitive related illnesses, to neurological diseases, exercise can help make a difference as part of the overall equation.

-It honestly hurts my heart that so many people do not love themselves enough to take their health even a little bit seriously and it is even more painful that our society creates the perfect environment that is not conducive to overall health (not just exercise related).
+It honestly hurts my heart that so many people do not love themselves enough to take their health seriously while it is even more painful that our society creates the perfect environment that is not conducive to overall health (not just exercise-related).
 Please do not take that initial comment as an entire viewpoint on things because health in general and factors involving it are not that simplistic.
 Self-love is a big part of it though but even that is quite complex.
 How can even major corporations not understand that if their teams are holistically fit, in all aspects of that meaning, that their bottom lines will actually be better?!?
 If you don’t want to believe me whomever you are reading this, please listen to yet another researcher, a doctor, who is telling you that moving is magical.

-While the majority of the information has been primarily focused on more cardio components of exercise as beneficial, there is a lot of research over the years finally supporting the benefits of high intensity and resistance training being of high priority for faster benefits, and THAT needs to come out to the masses more.
-I promise you, that type of training will get you where you want to be faster and will last longer, but do not discount any forms of exercise and movement as beneficial to some degree of course but always aim for the modality that will provide your greatest short and long-term value.
+Over the years the majority of support for exercise has been primarily focused on more aerobic components of exercise as being beneficial, there is a lot of newer research finally supporting the benefits of anaerobic and resistance training being of high priority for faster benefits, and THAT needs to come out to the masses more.
+Do not discount any forms of exercise and movement as beneficial to some degree of course but always aim for the modality that will provide your greatest short and long-term value.

-It doesn’t matter how young or how old you are, physical activity, exercise,training, sports and play will transform you forever IF you, me, we let it!
+It doesn’t matter how young or how old you are, physical activity, exercise,training, sports and play will transform you forever IF you let it!